Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 At `0.2 AU`, the same idealized discrepancy is about `865 mas`.

-The following figure shows this idealized maximum discrepancy as a function of observer distance between `0.2 AU` and `1.1 AU`.
+The following figure shows that centered-disk example of the idealized maximum discrepancy as a function of observer distance between `0.2 AU` and `1.1 AU`.

 ![Maximum idealized TAN small-angle discrepancy relative to HPC versus observer distance](simple_tan_vs_hpc_small_angle_discrepancy_vs_distance.pdf){ width=85% }

-In the centered-disk case treated here, disk center coincides with the boresight, so the discrepancy increases continuously from solar disk center to the limb, where the on-disk maximum occurs.
+In the centered-disk example treated here, disk center coincides with the boresight, so the discrepancy increases continuously from solar disk center to the limb, where the on-disk maximum occurs.
 If the solar disk is offset from the boresight, the on-disk maximum is larger because part of the disk lies at larger boresight angles.

+For coronagraph images, where the field of view extends to much larger angles than the solar disk, the same small-angle discrepancy can reach hundreds of arcseconds near the image-frame edge.